anuragsingh1987/staging/jenkins.md

 This pipeline consists of three stages:

-* Build: Clone the source code from a Git repository, install dependencies, and build the application using npm.
+* **Build**: Clone the source code from a Git repository, install dependencies, and build the application using npm.

-* Test: Run automated tests using npm.
+* **Test**: Run automated tests using npm.

-* Deploy: Set environment variables, deploy the application to a remote server using SSH, and restart the application using PM2.
+* **Deploy**: Set environment variables, deploy the application to a remote server using SSH, and restart the application using PM2.

 Note that this is just a simple example and the actual pipeline script may vary depending on the application and deployment environment.